 Get in Touch with your I-PAL

-OIE will assign you a U.S. student to be your I-Pal.
+SCIE will assign you a U.S. student to be your I-Pal.
 This student will show you how to get integrated into life at LR successfully, introduce you to friends, socialize with you, and answer your cultural adjustment questions.
-OIE will provide you with contact information for your I-Pal prior to your arrival.
+SCIE will provide you with contact information for your I-Pal prior to your arrival.

 Decide if you want OIE to Pre-Purchase Linens and Towels